Mary-Sophie Harvey

-Mary-Sophie Harvey (born 11 August 1999) is a Canadian swimmer who competed as part of Team Canada at the 2020 Summer Olympics in Tokyo.
+Mary-Sophie Harvey (born 11 August 1999) is a Canadian swimmer who competes primarily in freestyle and individual medley events.
+A three-time World Aquatics medallist, seven-time World Swimming Championships medallist, and three-time Pan American Games champion, Harvey represented Canada at the 2020 and 2024 Summer Olympics.

 Career

+2015–2021

-Harvey first appeared on the international junior swimming circuit, representing Canada at two editions of the FINA World Junior Swimming Championships, achieving her best results at the 2015 edition in Singapore, where she won the silver medal in the 200 m freestyle and collected two medals as part of the Canadian girls' teams in the 4x100 and 4x200 m freestyle relays.
+Harvey first appeared on the international junior swimming circuit, representing Canada at two editions of the FINA World Junior Swimming Championships, achieving her best results at the 2015 edition in Singapore, where she won the silver medal in the 200 m freestyle and collected two medals as part of the Canadian girls' teams in the 4×100 and 4×200 m freestyle relays.
 She competed at the Canadian swimming trials for the 2016 Olympic team, but did not qualify.
 The following year she qualified for the 2017 World Aquatics Championships, competing in the women's 200 metre freestyle event.
 Shortly afterward in September 2017, Harvey was named in the Canadian team for the 2018 Commonwealth Games.
 Her most notable feat at the Commonwealth Games was reaching the final of the 400 m individual medley, where she finished eighth.

-Harvey was not chosen for the Canadian team for the 2019 World Aquatics Championships, instead being sent to the 2019 Pan American Games in Lima, where she won four medals, three of them silver.
-In the Autumn of 2019 she was member of the inaugural International Swimming League swimming for the Energy Standard International Swim Club, who won the team title in Las Vegas, Nevada in December.
+In the midst of struggles with eating disorder and a lingering shoulder injury, Harvey was not chosen for the Canadian team for the 2019 World Aquatics Championships, which prompted her to consider retiring from competitive swimming.
+She was assigned to the 2019 Pan American Games in Lima, which Harvey would later say "I thought I'd be happy about that but afterwards I still felt empty."
+A month before the Pan American Games, she attempted suicide, but after hospitalization and recovery was able to attend the event.
+She won four medals, three of them silver.
+Speaking years later, she credited this as a turning point in her life, explaining: "It was not like everything was great and everything was fixed but I could get excited about future teams."
+In the autumn of 2019, Harvey was member of the inaugural International Swimming League swimming for the Energy Standard International Swim Club, who won the team title in Las Vegas, Nevada in December.
 During the first stop of the tour in Indianapolis, USA, Harvey raced the most metres (1,400m) of any athlete.
 At the second stop in Naples, ITA she raced 1,200m which was equal furthest racing distance with 3 other athletes.
 Across these two stops Harvey (2,600m) and team mate, Kregor Zirk (2,250m), had raced more than all other swimmers.

-In June 2021, she qualified to represent Canada at the 2020 Summer Olympics, which had been delayed a year because of the COVID-19 pandemic.
-Harvey competed in the heats of the 4x200 m freestyle relay, helping the team qualify to the final, where she was replaced by Kayla Sanchez.
-The Canadian team ultimately finished fourth.
+In June 2021, Harvey qualified to represent Canada at the 2020 Summer Olympics, which had been delayed a year because of the COVID-19 pandemic.
+Harvey competed in the heats of the 4×200 m freestyle relay, helping the team qualify to the final, where she was replaced by Kayla Sanchez.
+The Canadian team finished fourth.